 1. Focus on User Intent

-One thing you should learn to level up your SEO game in 2020 is to focus on what your audience wants.
+One thing you should learn to level up your SEO game is to focus on what your audience wants.

 It is more important than ever to create content that addresses users’ search intent and answers their questions.
 In fact, that’s the easiest way to achieve higher rankings and positions in the SERPs.